foqueiroz/arcdocs.github.io/book/useage/batchjob.md

 - `vim`
 - `emacs`

-The basic useage to create a new job submission file on HPC would be `nano job_submit.sh` or `vim job_submit.sh`.
-This opens the new empty file in the text editor ready for you to write it's contents.
+The basic approach to create a new job submission file on HPC would be `nano job_submit.sh` or `vim job_submit.sh`.
+This opens the new empty file in the text editor ready for you to write its contents.

 ``` {warning}
 Job scripts written on Windows computers contain different invisible line ending characters that lead to job submission failures such as